-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

-If yes, what is the minimum number of credits and the unit of measure?
+Must a transfer applicant have a minimum number of credits completed or else must apply D4 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission: D5 n/a n/a

-Recommended Recommended Required of
+Required Rec Rec Required Not

-Required of All of All of Some Some Not Required
+of All of All of Some of Some Required

 High school transcript Х

 College transcript(s) Х

 Essay or personal statement Х

 Interview Х

 Standardized test scores Х

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior Х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D6 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:
+List any other application requirements specific to transfer applicants: D8

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or D9 rolling basis, place a check mark in the "Rolling admission" column.

-D9 Rolling

-Priority Date Closing Date Notification Date Reply Date Admission
+Priority Date Closing Date Notification Reply Date Rolling

-D9 Fall 15-Jan 1-Apr 1-May
+Fall Feb 15 Apr 1 June 1

-D9 Winter
+Winter

-D9 Spring 1-Oct 15-Nov 1-Dec
+Spring Oct 1 Nov 15 Dec 1

-D9 Summer
+Summer